sreevarshad/Design-simulate-an-environment-for-Robot-Painting-using-Robo-DK/README.md

-# Lab-Ex.-No---5-Design-simulate-an-environment-for-Robot-Painting-using-Robo-DK
+# EXPERIMENT:3 Design simulate an environment for Robot Painting using Robo DK

-## AIM:
+## Aim:
 To design a and simulate the painting environment for a serial manipluator and teach the surface for the same

 ## Software  Required:

-  Robodk
-## Theory
+1.Robodk

-## Procedure
+## Procedure:
 New project
 Follow these steps to create a new RoboDK project (RDK station):
 1. Download and install RoboDK from the website: https://robodk.com/download